 Kelley was born into a family with horses in England.
 By the age of 5, she had won a blue ribbon in a field of 143 at the Royal Windsor Show.
 The family moved to Canada to operate a polo facility, where Kelley broadened her skills and deepened her love for horses.

-She has been in Puerto Rico since 1996, where a lasting love affair with the breed began.
+She has been in Puerto Rico since 1996, when a lasting love affair with the breed began.
 Employed by Hacienda Siesta Alegre, she galloped, broke, and cared for the horses being groomed for a racing career on the island.
 In 2010, alongside Greg and Linda Jackson of HSA, she started the OTTB rehoming program for the PR racetrack, Save The Horses, Inc. This program has since been responsible for placing over 100 Thoroughbreds into new homes in PR and the mainland.

 business for equine physical therapy, Equi Blu Therapies, while continuing to help with Thoroughbred adoptions.